Lokesh-Bijarniya/Lokesh-Bijarniya/README.md

 - 🔭 I’m currently studying at **FunctionUp School Of Technology**

-- 🌱 I’m currently learning **ReactJs,NodeJs,ExpressJs
+- 🌱 I’m currently learning **ReactJs,NodeJs,ExpressJs,MongoDB

 - 👨‍💻 All of my projects are available at [https://github.com/Lokesh-Bijarniya](https://github.com/Lokesh-Bijarniya)